Image of an avocado producer displaying his produce

 How much does a PFA assessment cost?

 Each farm is unique, and the total costs of assessment depend on a combination of factors such as farm size, number of sites, location, necessary preparation measures (such as establishing new procedures), and more.
-In general, PFA contains three cost elements:
+PFA contains three cost elements:

 The GLOBALG.A.P. fee table contains full information on the fee structure for each solution.